funilrys/PyFunceble/docs/code.rst

     :members:
     :private-members:

-Autosave
+Auto-save
 --------

-This subsystem provide several logic around the autosaving.
+This subsystem provide several logic around the auto-saving.
 Actually only Travis CI is supported